-5.1 eIDAS trust services
+5.1 eIDAS 2 trust services

-Regulation 910/2014 (commonly referred to as eIDAS) provides a regulatory framework for the provision of electronic identities and trust services.
+Amended Regulation 910/2014 [1] (commonly referred to as eIDAS 2) provides a regulatory framework for the provision of electronic identities and trust services.
 This defines specific types of third party “trust services” supporting the security of electronic transactions.
 This is primarily aimed at the European internal market but can be applied internationally.
-Within eIDAS trust services are limited to those services which are provided commercially.
-Government provided services, which are generally funded through taxation, are not considered trust services under eIDAS.
+Within eIDAS 2 trust services are limited to those services which are provided commercially.
+Government provided services, which are generally funded through taxation, are not considered trust services under eIDAS 2.

-The concept of trust service was initially applied to services issuing public key certificates in support digital signatures, legally referred to in eIDAS as advanced electronic signatures or seals.
+The concept of trust service was initially applied to services issuing public key certificates in support digital signatures, legally referred to in eIDAS 2 as advanced electronic signatures or seals.
 Issuance of certificates in support of digital signatures remains the main type of trust service used within Europe and this type of trust service is becoming recognised internationally.
-Currently, 9 trust services types are recognised in the current eIDAS regulation, all of which have been implemented by a number of trust service providers.
-Trust services are defined are defined in eIDAS regulations as services for:
+Currently, 9 trust services types are recognised in the current eIDAS 2 regulation, all of which have been implemented by a number of trust service providers.
+Trust services were previously defined in regulations EU 910/2014 as services for:

 the creation, verification, and validation of electronic signatures, electronic seals or electronic time stamps, electronic registered delivery services and certificates related to those services, or